 Investing tip: The key point is that it is one primary trend that triggers a domino effect for other markets.

-Investing tip: When leading assets arrive at decision levels they can do either of three things.
-Either they break out, they break down or bounce back.
+Investing tip: When leading assets arrive at decision levels they can do either of two things.
+Either they break out / break down or bounce back.
 In doing so, they influence other assets.
 This is the basis for a new market trend where several markets are part of a similar type of trend.
 Think of a “risk on trend”, a “risk off trend”, a “fear trend”, an “inflation trend”, and so forth.

 Investing tip: The art of understanding intermarket dynamics is the combination of 3 things: identifying leading assets + reading charts of those assets and respecting chart characteristics of each asset separately + identifying major turning point for each asset.
 Once this is in place it becomes obvious which asset has a primary or dominant force influencing other assets.
 This is what we derive from intermarket dynamics, and this is the key to forecast markets.